survivor7777777/mobile-suica-scraper/README.md

 * preprocess.py: Python script that generates a training data set from the annotated images
 * train.py: Python script that builds a captcha solving CNN model from the annotated training data
 * scrape.pl: Perl script that extracts Mobile Suica data from the Web Page by using the captcha solving CNN
+* scrape-mysql.pl: Scrape data from the Web like scrape.pl, store the data in MySQL
 * solve.py: Python script that is called by scrape.pl to solve a Captcha

 ## NO WARRANTY